 The biggest city in Australia is Sydney.
 It is not the political capital, but it is the most scenic and visited city on the continent.
 But even in Sydney there is nature and wildlife to be seen.

+Drive up the east coast for 2 or 3 days and you will end up in the tropics.
+For most of my adult life in Australia, I was based in the tropical north-east because this is where the biological diversity is the highest on the continent.
+The centre of this region is Cairns.
 The Cairns esplanade is famous for its muflats and bird-watching opportunities.
+In the leafy suburbs of Cairns are various natural places to explore, such as the Mt.Whitfield, the Lakes, and the Cairns Botanical Gardens.
 There are a number of wildlife parks and zoos in Cairns and the surrounding area, including the excellent Rainforest Habitat, Kuranda Butterfly Sanctuary, Hartleys, and Cairns Tropical Zoo.

 In the waters alongside the tropical east coast is of course the Great Barirer Reef, the largest reef system in the world.
 There are many places to experience the coral reefs and tropical islands to explore.
 The Whistsundays is one of the more popular spots, with white sand beaches and blue green water, which you can explore by self-sailing, or even cheaper tours you can join as a group.
-However, the coral gets better the further you go north, and the good stuff gets closer to the coast.
+However, the coral gets better the further you go north, and the reef is located closer to the coast.
 North of Cairns is one of the most famous places, called Lizard Island.
-A less expensive option with great wildlife is just off Cairns, is one of the most interesting stops, combining coral reefs and hundreds of nesting seabirds, an island called Michaelmas Cay.
+A less expensive option with great wildlife is just off Cairns, combining coral reefs and hundreds of nesting seabirds; an island called Michaelmas Cay.

 Up in the Atherton Tablelands there are many excellent places to experience the rainforest and watch birds & other wildlife, such as the Fig Trees (Cathedral Fig and Curtain Fig) and Crater Lakes (Lake Eacham and Lake Barrine).
-Quite a few of these places are accommodations, my two favourites being Chambers Lodge and Possum Valley.
+As is the case with many rainforest areas around the world, some of the best wildlife experiences are around lodges; my two favourites being Chambers Lodge and Possum Valley.

 Further north of Cairns is Port Douglas, Mossman and the Daintree region.
 Across the Daintree River, there is an interpretative centre called the Daintree Discovery Centre.If you haven't got time to go off exploring and can only do day trips from Cairns, you can still get a taste of the Daintree and the Atherton tableands.
 There are plenty of day tour options...